bolderflight/spaaro/README.md

 ## FMU-R
 The Research Flight Management Unit (FMU-R) is designed to provide unsurpassed data quality, determinism, and flexibility.
 FMU-R is ideally suited for early-stage R&D and features a plethora of ports for integrating new peripherals.
 FMU-R has the option of using a low-cost integrated IMU or adding a VectorNav VN-100, VN-200, or VN-300 IMU/INS.
 FMU-R can be used stand-alone or a BeagleBone Black or BeagleBone AI can be added for additional compute power; high bandwidth serial and USB connections are available for sharing data between the FMU-R and BeagleBone.
 FMU-R is designed around a consumer temperature range of 0C to +50C.

 An integrated static pressure sensor is available or an external air data sensor can be added to collect differential and static pressure data from a pitot-tube.
-Multiple pressure ranges are available and sensors can be chained to accommodate 5 or 7 hole probes.
+Multiple pressure ranges are available.
 Breakout boards are available to convert the JST-GH PWM or SBUS connectors to standard servo headers and have screw terminals for supplying servo rail power.
 VectorNav, SBUS, and PWM breakout boards can be mounted to the FMU-R for a compact, integrated solution.

 ### FMU-R v1.x